Where to Find Fall Color in the Eastern Sierras: 22 Leafy Locations

 The Eastern Sierras are quite a revelation.
 The flatlands seem so dry, but look more closely and you’ll see lovely rivers and hot springs all down the valley.
 Head up into the many steep canyons and you’ll find lovely alpine lakes, peaceful hikes and craggy granite.
 And while you can visit anytime, fall color in the Eastern Sierras really brings the landscape to life.

 This region hosts some of the best fall foliage in the Western US.
-And while the Sierra Nevadas are known for their vast pine forests, those lovely lakes and steep canyons also house a lot of aspen, willow and cottonwoods.
+And while the Sierra Nevada range is known for the vast pine forests, those lovely lakes and steep canyons also house a lot of aspen, willow and cottonwoods.

 Convict Lake Eastern Sierras fall color aspens